Provides information about access to reduced-price and free medications.

 The Medicine Program is a privately sponsored, nationwide service offering prescription medicine free-of-charge to individuals in need, regardless of age, if they meet the sponsor's criteria.
 To participate in this national program, you must not have insurance or access to a government program that pays for prescriptions.
 After completing an application, if you are approved and enrolled, your medication will be sent to your doctor and s/he will dispense it to you free of charge.

-Please Note: A Family Member HomeCare does not specifically endorse the activities of any organizations mentioned, but offers their information as a sample of the kinds of materials and services that are available.
+Please Note: A Family Member HomeCare does not specifically endorse the activities of these organizations, but offers their information as a sample of the kinds of materials and services that are available.